Mhi-sticks/Recap_on_Js/Readme.md

 - All about classes and objects with how to work with classes.
 - Loops: Types and uses in javascript also making a profile lookup.
 - Generating random numbers and using parseint with using the spread and rest operators.
+- Destructuring in js and how to use string literals.